brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/vermillion-camp-2" "https://www.dropbox.com/scl/fi/pnptmqdlfia0voyth4tze/2W4A3779.JPG?rlkey=zwe0es0xc5d7dpdre7faeh9cr&dl=1" 1200}}" loading="lazy"></figure>

 This first day is for driving, acclimatization, and for some of us to get used to our equipment.
-I haven't been backpacking in a long time, and am in awe at how much technology as improved:
+I haven't been backpacking in a long time, and am impressed by the tech upgrades:

 * I'm carrying a full-sized freestanding tent that weighs only two pounds.
-Its even got UX features like poles and latch points that are color coordinated to maximize the ease in which it can be assembled.
+It has UX features like poles and latch points that are color coordinated to maximize the ease and speed in which it can be assembled.

 * I borrowed a modern air mattress (thanks Farina).
 It has two separate levels of valve granularity that let it to be easily inflated and deflated in two minutes each.
 It provides practically perfect insulation from the ground.

-* I borrowed an REI-brand lightweight down quilt, which is like a sleeping bag with no bottom layer, but can be jammed back into its stuff sack in under a minute, a job that used to be an arduous ~5 minutes for synthetic sleeping bags when I was a kid.
+* I borrowed an REI-brand lightweight down quilt (thanks Farina), which is like a sleeping bag with no bottom layer, but can be jammed back into its stuff sack in under a minute, a job that used to be an arduous ~5 minutes for synthetic sleeping bags when I was a kid.
 Amazing.

-That night we stop in for dinner at Vermillion's small cafe, and are treated to some ludicrously large fajitas (this appelation challenged by several members of our group who believe them to be more like quesidillas).
+That night we stop in for dinner at Vermillion's small cafe, and are treated to some ludicrously large fajitas (this appelation challenged by several members of our group who believe them to be more of a quesidilla).
 We're overcharged for beer, but buy some anyway.
 It's our last opportunity for this sort of luxury, along freerunning water and power for quite a while.

 Another camper stops by our site in the morning and tells us that she's been coming here for decades and it's the first time in many years that Lake Edison looks full and beautiful.
 Drought conditions in California have meant that it's been a long time since the area's looked this pretty.